Frequently Asked Questions

 Are there prizes or awards?

 Yes.
 The top 8 players in each division receive cash prizes and/or trophies or plaques.
-WPPR points are awarded for league play as well.
+WPPR (World Pinball Player Ranking) points are awarded for league play for players that play a minimum of 6 weeks in a season (this is a WPPR restriction, not a PPL rule).